s-andrews/BamQC/README.md

 QC report.
 This will help you to understand your data and will tell you if there is anything unusual the files you have analysed.
-Each test is flagged as a pass, warning or fail depending on how far it departs from what you'd expect from a normal large dataset with no significant biases.
+Each test is flagged as a pass, warning or fail depending on how far it departs from what you'd expect from a normal large data set with no significant biases.
 It's important to stress that warnings or even failures do not necessarily mean that there is a problem with your data, only that it is unusual.
 It is possible that the